drduh/YubiKey-Guide/README.md

 #### Remote host configuration

 You may have to add the following to the shell rc file.
-On Linux, this is only required on the laptop/workstation where the YubiKey is plugged in, and **NOT** on the remote host server that you connect to; in fact at least on some Linux distributions, changing SSH_AUTH_SOCK on the server breaks agent forwarding.

 ```
 export SSH_AUTH_SOCK=$(gpgconf --list-dirs agent-ssh-socket)
-export GPG_TTY=$(tty)
 ```

 Add the following to `/etc/ssh/sshd_config`:

 ```
-AllowAgentForwarding yes
 StreamLocalBindUnlink yes
 ```